 As a best practice, we recommend taking a top-down approach when setting objectives.
-So, first set company-wide goals, then divide up responsibilities by department, followed by individuals.
-Remember collaboration is key, and you may find that it is best to draw people from multiple departments to work on the same objective.
+So, first set company-wide goals, then divide responsibilities by department, followed by individuals.
+Remember collaboration is key, and you may find that it is best to make people from different departments work on the same objective.
 When assigning objectives to employees it is important to get their buy-in.
 Therefore we don’t recommend that you dictate tasks and outcomes to your employees.
 Instead, have each member of your team adopt an achievable piece of the project through consensus.
 Having everyone onboard during the objective setting process will foster a sense of ownership for individual work, along with a sense of cohesion and community towards the end goal.

-Company OKRs Template in Google Sheets
+OKR Template in Google Sheets

 You will be asked to log in using your Google account.
 This will automatically create your Sheetgo account as well, after agreeing to the Sheetgo Terms and Conditions and authorizing Sheetgo to run the application on your Google Drive.

-You will be redirected to the Sheetgo Web Application, where you will find the Company OKRs Template.
+You will be redirected to the Sheetgo Web Application, where you will find the Company OKRs template.
 Take a look at the workflow design and description of the Template to get some extra information.
 To continue, click on the ‘Use template’ button.

 Step 2.
 Open all spreadsheets

 You can start using the template by clicking the spreadsheet icons in the Network View.
 The “Departments” folder is connected to the master spreadsheet “Company OKRs” using a consolidation, as seen on the image below.

 Inside your new OKRs folder in your Drive, you will now find the Master spreadsheet “Company OKRs” and a folder called “Departments“.
 Inside this folder, find the separate OKR spreadsheets for each department.
 Send these to your Department heads in order for them to fill out their team’s Objectives and Key Results.